krzkaczor/cheatcalls-eip/README.md

 ## Security Considerations

+Careless usage of Cheatcalls can make the network unusable e.g. by changing storage slots of the smart contracts or moving funds out of accounts.
+Furthermore, it's possible to leak private information such as API keys in `CheatcallsInfo.runMode.originRpc`.
+This is why we recommend, not exposing Cheatcalls rpc endpoint publicly.

-Since Cheatcalls can be used to make the underlying network unusable, it's recommended to not expose them publicly.
-For local development nodes such as Hardhat and Anvil this shouldn't be a problem.
+For local development nodes such as Hardhat and Anvil this is not a problem.
 However, nodes that expose public RPC endpoints such as Tenderly or BuildBear should consider splitting the RPC endpoint into two: public (with standard JSON-RPC methods) and admin (with Cheatcalls).

 ## Copyright Waiver